Gaurav9540/docker/README.md

 *Types of Hypervisor :*

 1. Bare-Metal Hypervisor
   - Runs directly on physical hardware without a host operating system
   - Used in data centers and enterprise environments.

+*example -*
+  1. VMware - VMware ESXI
+  2. Microsoft - Hyper-V
+  3. Citrix - Xenserver

+2. Hosted Hypervisor
+  - Runs on an existing operating system and acts as an application
+  - Used for developement and testing on personal computers

+*example -*
+1. Oracle - Oracle VM and Virtualbox